Official Toon Tone game

 Short-session games tend to work well when the rules are obvious and the feedback is immediate.
 Toon Tone fits that pattern.
 A player can start a round instantly, finish in a few seconds, and understand the score without a tutorial.

-It also overlaps with multiple search intents: users looking for a Toon Tone game, people browsing for color guessing games, and players who want a quick daily memory challenge without installing anything.
+It also overlaps with multiple search intents: users looking for a Toon Tone game, people browsing for color guessing games, and players who want a quick browser challenge without installing anything.

 Fast rules